maysonma/maysonma.github.io/_pages/about.md

 - Reviewer of International Journal of Human–Computer Interaction ([IJHCI](https://www.tandfonline.com/toc/hihc20/current))
 - Reviewer of IEEE Vehicular Technology Magazine ([VTM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10209))
 - Reviewer of IEEE Internet Computing ([IC](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4236))

+#### Volunteering
+- Student Volunteer at the 37th AAAI Conference on Artificial Intelligence, Washington, DC
+- Student Volunteer at the 39th Conference on Uncertainty in Artificial Intelligence, Pittsburgh, PA
+- Assistant Moderator at TRB Conference on Innovations in Travel Analysis and Planning, Indianapolis, IN
+- Webmaster at IEEE Technical Committee on Internet of Things in Intelligent Transportation System